StanKarpenko1/game-hub-react/LEARNME.md

    - fix the app broken is sort by name, go to my-game-hub/src/services/image-url.ts and add  if (!url) return '';
    - one thing is missing - current sort order
    - back to app componet -

+  # Stage 28.
+Handling games without images
+    -   for the games without image - use default placeholder
+    - go to image-url.ts